Volunteering: Frequently Asked Questions

 Will I need references?

 Yes.
-We will take up two references if you are selected for any volunteering role.
+We will take up two references to be selected for any volunteering role.
 During the application process you’ll need to provide the names and contact details of two people who have known you for at least 2 years, are over 18 years of age and who are not related to you.

 Will you provide me with a reference?